-- NSU has developed and implemented stormwater standard operating procedures for inspecting BMP's on campus.
-The stormwater standard operating procedures have been made available to employees. - 2.
+- 1. NSU has hired Brightview landscaping to manage and maintain the BMPs on campus.
+They will perform inspections and provide training to campus staff. - 2.
 NSU Employees will be required to make daily inspections to the areas where vehicles are stored and maintained for any fluid leaks.
 Vehicle maintenance has been restricted to vehicle service shop.
-Canopies have been installed over fuel tanks located on campus. - 3.
+All auto mechanics, facility workers and new staff receive storm water pollution prevention training. - 3.
 Students have been advised to inspect their vehicles and report any leaks or spills to university staff.
-Seminars and brochures have been developed to educate the students on actions to take.
+Seminars and brochures have been developed to educate the students on actions to take. - 4.
+The university has developed emails and flyers to post around campus to promote recycling and trash pickup events.

-- 4. The university has developed emails and flyers to post around campus to promote recycling and trash pickup events. - 5.
-The University and student organizations have been engaged in hosting campus clean up events, giving students ownership and campus pride.
+5. The University and student organizations have been engaged in hosting campus clean up events, giving students ownership and campus pride.